In the future, industrial automation will continue to decrease the need for human workers in the developed world.

 - Or a Solar Energy Panel Installer, equipping both commercial and residential properties with clean energy.
 With subsidies propping up the industry worldwide and with the cost of solar panels steadily decreasing, solar panel experts have a bright future ahead of them (pun intended).

-The wellness industry was $3.72 trillion sector in 2016, and is only expected to grow in the future as the population in the developed world ages.
+The wellness industry was $3.72 trillion sectors in 2016 and is only expected to grow in the future as the population in the developed world ages.

 These senior citizens will need more healthcare workers to support them as they get older and less healthy.
 But you do not need a medical degree from a prestigious institution to take part in this burgeoning field.